Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**06/25/2020**
+* Read a freeCodeCamp article on .slice(), .splice(), and .split()
+* Tried to do the Advanced JavaScript optional challenges from the course but had to look at the solutions.
+Still trying to reverse-engineer and understand the code

 **06/24/2020**
 * Read [A Deep Dive Into JS Modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/)
 * How we organize our code impacts our maintainability.
 Scope helps us limit ourselves to think about few variables at a time, dividing problems into chunks.